Paco644/PacosModLoader/README.md

 2.  **Download Pacos Mod Manager:** Get `PacosModManager.dll` from the [Releases](https://github.com/Paco644/PacosModLoader/releases) section.
 3.  **Place the DLL:** Put `PacosModManager.dll` into your game's `BepInEx/plugins` folder.
 4.  **Run the Game:** Launch CloverPit once to generate the necessary config files.

 ---

+## Disable / Configure Mods

+To disable mods go into the `PacosModManager.cfg` file at `BepInEx\config` and change the desired options.
+To configure mods you have to find the specific `.cfg` file in the `BepInEx\config` folder of the mod and change the desired settings.

+For now mods only update / start if you restart the game.

+---